DioxusLabs/docsite/docs-src/0.6/src/guide/routing.md

     rsx! {
         document::Stylesheet { href: asset!("/assets/main.css") }

-        // 📣 delete DogView and replace it with the Router component.
+        // 📣 delete Title and DogView and replace it with the Router component.
         Router::<Route> {}
     }
 }